MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/troubleshooting.md

 To solve this problem, perform one or both of these actions in the Internet Options window for Internet Explorer:

 -   Display the Security tab.
-Add the URL for the [!INCLUDE[prodshort](../includes/prodshort.md)] web client site to the Trusted sites list.
+Add the URL for the Dynamics GP web client site to the Trusted sites list.

 -   Reduce the security level for the specified zone.
-For example, if you are running the [!INCLUDE[prodshort](../includes/prodshort.md)] web client in an intranet setting, reduce the security level for the Local intranet zone.
+For example, if you are running the Dynamics GP web client in an intranet setting, reduce the security level for the Local intranet zone.

 ## Help not available